 CO2 might not be the cheapest solvent going, but its benefits can be worth the price tag.
 In these machines, high heat and pressures turn the gas supercritical, enabling it to extract higher yields than many other solvent methods.

 Automation at all stages has already improved the extraction process, especially with regard to repeatability and accuracy.
 Quadron Cannatech focuses on developing automated extraction systems specifically for the cannabis industry.
 Its BOSS CO2 Extraction System incorporates automated controls that eliminate the use of manual valves and has been designed to make load and unload times as short as possible to increase production capacity.
 The company claims that by streamlining the process its setup can process 20 pounds of cannabis material in 4 hours and run continuously without supervision, enabling a total of 6 runs per day.

 The BOSS CO2 extraction system.
 Credit: Quadron Cannatech

 The price: approximately $250,000

 |Automated batch loading ||CO2 must be stored carefully |

 |Easy to use for this kind of system||Operates at high pressures |

 |Does not require harmful solvents||Relatively complex |

 In all extraction methods, throughput will always be a key element for improvement.
-For example, the CannabisSFE, a supercritical CO2 extraction system from Supercritical Fluid Technologies, can be configured with 1-3 vessels to increase the amount of material that can be processed in line with a producer’s requirements.
+For example, the CannabisSFE, a supercritical CO2 extraction system from Supercritical Fluid Technologies, is able to perform both at subcritical (for terpenes) and supercritical levels (for cannabinoids) with simple setting adjustments.
 Flexibility and scalability in throughput are always desirable attributes, particularly in the fast-paced cannabis industry where companies grow fast and requirements can change overnight.